servicemeshinterface/smi-spec/apis/traffic-access/v1alpha4/traffic-access.md

 - Resources vs selectors - it would be possible to reference concrete resources such as a deployment instead of selecting across pods.

-- This access control is on the destination (server) side, implicitly
+- This access control is on the destination (server) side, implicitly.
+It's important to note that only service owners should create IdentityBinding/TrafficTarget resources.
+  The client should *not* be allowed to give itself access to server applications.
+  Users should update their RBAC rules and cluster policies accordingly.

 - Currently the specification does not have provision for the definition of higher level elements such as a service.
 It is probable that this specification